 Circular Motion in physics is defined as rotation along a circle, such as a satellite orbiting Earth, an electron moving perpendicular to a uniform magnetic field or a gear turning inside a mechanism.When uniform, circular motion has a constant angular rate of rotation; when non-uniform, it has a changing rate of rotation.

 Calculator: Circular Motion Equations Formulas

-Uniform Circular Motion (tutorial): Physics Tutorial covering formulas and definitions for Displacement, Velocity and Acceleration in uniform circular motion.
+Uniform Circular Motion (tutorial): Covering formulas and definitions for Displacement, Velocity, and Acceleration in uniform circular motion.

 General Gear Glossary